Resources and Information

 Can the probation or parole officer help me find a job?

-Probation parole officers are not job placement counselors.
-However, officers can make a referral to the office employment specialist.
+Probation/parole officers can assist with job placement by making a referral to the employment specialist.
 The employment specialist assists to identify vocational skills and interests, and appropriate employer matches.
-Offender are then referred to potential employers in the area or matched with available partner employers.
+Offenders are then referred to potential employers in the area or matched with available partner employers.
 Referrals may also be made to the local American Job Center for job search assistance.
-Offender are encouraged to register as a job seeker at www.jobs4tn.gov where they can create a reume, find job fairs, and search for jobs in their county or surrounding counties.
+Offenders are encouraged to register as a job seeker at www.jobs4tn.gov where they can create a resume, find job fairs, and search for jobs in their county or surrounding counties.

-Does TDOC provide monetary assistance to employers who hire offenders?
+Is financial assistance available for employers who hire offenders?

 Community Supervision collects fees from eligible probation/parole offenders according to TCA 40-28-201.
 The fees are set at a maximum of $45 per month based upon income level and hardship factors, according to the statute.
 The fees are separated into three funds: supervision, diversion, and criminal injuries compensation.